johonkanen/ac_inout_power_supply_docs/docs/source/index.rst

 .. note::

-   These pages we just created and are just a copy of another doc pages right now, will be updated soon
+   These pages we just created and are just a copy of another doc pages right now, will be updated soon with actual project content

 The VHDL code for this project is built using hVHDL libraries